 How do companies achieve it?
 By providing outstanding personalized customer experience from the first moment of a phone call until the purchasing process is complete and even during post-purchase nurturing.

 About 55% of consumers say a bad mobile experience makes them less likely to engage with a company.
 Besides access to all recordings, transcripts, and other helpful information made during the call, it’s important to improve and customize your sales pitch to attract more hot leads and eventually work on the feedback performance.
 Being able to understand the needs of your customer and acknowledge their concerns goes a long way.
 You can not extract impressive metrics without applying soft skills.

 Further below, we have compiled a list of the most common and valuable call tracking metrics you should be aware of.

 1. Call Volume

-Tracking the total number of your calls unlocks valuable attribution data.
-You can check which ads are driving most of your calls.
-Call volume reports show call patterns, so you can analyze which campaigns or ads are working and which are not.
+Once you decide to track your inbound calls, you can unlock insightful marketing attribution data.
+You can check which ads are driving most of your call campaigns.
+Call volume is also a crucial statistic for monitoring the performance of recent changes to your SEO and PPC campaigns.
+Call tracking analytics show call patterns, so you can examine which call campaigns or ads are effective and which need improvement.

 2. Call Source